Towards Better Understanding of Contrastive Sentence Representation Learning: A Unified Paradigm for Gradient: Introduction

-In this work, we attempt to identify the key factors that enable contrastive SSL to be effective in SRL.
-Specifically, we would like to answer two questions: (1) \textit{What commonalities enable various contrastive losses to achieve superior performance in SRL?} (2) \textit{How can we make non-contrastive SSL, which is similar to contrastive SSL but ineffective in SRL, effective?} We first analyze the commonalities among four effective losses~\citep{oord_representation_2018,zhang_contrastive_2022,nie_inadequacy_2023} in SRL from the perspective of gradients.
+In this work, we attempt to identify the key factors that enable contrastive SSL to be effective in STS.
+Specifically, we would like to answer two questions: (1) \textit{What commonalities enable various contrastive losses to achieve superior performance in STS?} (2) \textit{How can we make non-contrastive SSL, which is similar to contrastive SSL but ineffective in STS, effective?} We first analyze the commonalities among four effective losses~\citep{oord_representation_2018,zhang_contrastive_2022,nie_inadequacy_2023} in SRL from the perspective of gradients.
 From this analysis, we find that all gradients can be unified into the same paradigm, which is determined by three components: the \textbf{Gradient Dissipation}, the \textbf{Weight}, and the \textbf{Ratio}.
 By statistically analyzing the values of these three components under different representation space distributions, we propose three conjectures, each corresponding to the role of a component in optimizing the representation space.
-Subsequently, we construct a baseline model to empirically validate our conjectures.
-Furthermore, we comprehensively demonstrate the significance of these components to model performance by varying them in the baseline.
+Subsequently, we construct a baseline model to empirically validate our conjectures and demonstrate the significance of these components to model performance by varying them in the baseline.

-After understanding the key factors that enable contrastive losses to be effective, we are able to analyze the reasons behind the poor performance of non-contrastive SSL in SRL from the perspective of three components in the paradigm.
+After understanding the key factors that enable contrastive losses to be effective, we are able to analyze the reasons behind the poor performance of non-contrastive SSL in STS from the perspective of three components in the paradigm.
 We find that these ineffective losses do not perform as well as effective ones across these components.
-Therefore, by adjusting these components, we manage to make them function and achieve improved model performance in SRL (refer to Figure~\ref{fig:performance_0}).
+Therefore, by adjusting these components, we manage to make them function and achieve improved model performance in STS (refer to Figure~\ref{fig:performance_0}).